-Sites in Germany are aligned viguidelines of the OHSAS 18001 n system.
-We consider the responsational purchases are supplied to the original purchases and equipment.
-Our safety star sites in Germany are aligned viguidelines of the OHSAS 18001 n system.
-We consider the responsational purchases are supplied to the original purchases are supplie energy-saving newbuilds, office equipment and vehicles.
-In order to further reduce the energy consumption for the manufacture of the materials we use, we are striving to use more recycled materials, for example.
+Throughout Germany, Schüco exclusively purchases certified green electricity.
+Despite clear growth for the company in terms of turnover and number of employees, energy consumption in 2017 and 2018 did not increase.
+This development can be put down to investments in technical building services, building renovations and & safety, health protection and energy-saving newbuilds, office equipment and vehicles.
+In order to further reduce the energy consumption for the manufacture of the materials we use, we are striving to conditions required for sustainable building use more recycled materials, for example.
 For this to work, a coordinated effort by all those involved is required.
 Schüco is hence committed to industry initiatives such as A|U|F for aluminium and Rewindo for PVC.
 Through the European Aluminium Association (EA) and the European PVC Profiles and related Building Products Association (EPPA), we are encouraging efforts at European level to introduce recycling systems in other countries.